 Many people who live, work or provide unpaid care in Dundee shared their views over the last two years about 'what matters to them' about health and wellbeing and adult health and social care services.

-You can find a full report of what people have said here (link to be added).
+You can find a full report of what people have said in the IJB Strategic Commissioning Framework 2023-2033 Involvement Report.
 The things that people said have directly influenced the ambition and priorities in this framework.
-More information about what people have said has been highlighted in this document.